whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 Threads already marked will not be marked again and reported this way.

 There are no limits on the `<min_msec>` parameter for the second version, and therefore, `KILL SLOW 0 MSEC` is perfectly legal syntax.
-That specific statement is going to kill _all_ the currently running queries.
+That specific statement is going to kill *all* the currently running queries.
 So please use with a pinch of care.

-### SELECT syntax
+### SELECT Syntax

 ```
 SELECT <expr> [[AS] <alias>] [, ...]